Smoking Fish

 2. A heavy smoke is applied for about 30-45 minutes with the exit smoke damper left at ¼ open position.
 The temperature is gradually raised to 122° F (50° C).

-3. The temperature is raised to 176-180° F (80-82° C) and the fish is cooked to 145° F (63° C) internal temperature for a minimum of 30 minutes.
-Depending on the size of the fish this stage may last from 30–60 minutes.
+3. The temperature is raised to 176-180° F (80-82° C), and the fish is cooked to 145° F (63° C) internal temperature for a minimum of 30 minutes.
+Depending on the size of the fish, this stage may last from 30–60 minutes.
 A light smoke may be maintained.
-When the temperature is raised to 176-180° F (80-82°C) the fish is cooked.
-Fish is considered done when cooked to 145° F internal temperature.
+When the temperature is raised to 176-180° F (80-82°C), the fish is cooked.
+Fish is considered done when cooked to 145° F (63° C) internal temperature and held at this temperature for 30 minutes.

 A typical hot smoking of the fish.